easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20180411
+## patched the rotation before the passive hook joint
+previous Simscape models didn't take into account the (90 + hookOffset) rotation at B1 and B2

+this was implemented so that, without the TCP platform, the elbows for limb 1 and 2 were still bent

+hookOffset was currently set to zero

+TODO: figure out on what level this hookOffset will take effect

+## fixed the problem with the discrete input in *simTAUJointDriven.slx*
+*simTAUJointDriven.slx* was added to drive the system from joint angles

+it was working after a few tries with variableStep Solver

+the S->PS option should be "filter input, derivatives calculated" and "second-order filtering"

+this was working currently so didn't dig deeper

+since this was intended to simulate physical system, continuous stuff should be preferred

+used to guess the type of input was wrong, so tried lookup-table input. should be the same, comment out instead of deleting it.

+added *inputSourceJoint.slx* to try out different kinds of input, could be deleted later

+## added *simTAUTCPDriven.slx* to develop a ["indirect inverse dynamic"](https://blogs.mathworks.com/simulink/2013/11/13/motion-actuation-in-simmechanics-r2013b/) model
+this was needed in order to get joint torque profile to drive the system in a forward manner

+a bush joint was used to define orientation of the TCP but the convention of this was unclear

+added *inputSourceTCP.slx* to study the convention

 # 20180404
 ## paused the exploration of linmod()
 current assumption was that linmod() + ADAMS was not working